SwatiSharma2809/Vrinda-Store-Data-Analysis-Dashboard-Excel-/README.md

 - Give more discounts or offers to the Women ,get some inventory such products which the womens of this age uses more of good quality.
-- Run ads/offers/ deals like 1 day super offer day in which customer can find more beneficial make it available on Amazon ,Myntra , Flipkart and advice their store also to improve thier sales.
+- Run ads/offers/ deals like 1 day super offer day in which customer can find more beneficial make it available on Amazon,Myntra,Flipkart and advice their store also to improve thier sales.

 📌Dashboard screenshot preview: